onthegomap/planetiler/planetiler-custommap/README.md

 - `examples` - A list of [Test Case](#test-case) input features and the vector tile features they should map to, or a relative path to a file with those examples in it.
 Run planetiler with `verify schema_file.yml` to see if they work as expected.
-- `args` - Set default values for arguments that can be reference later in the config and overridden from the command-line or environmental variables.
+- `args` - Set default values for arguments that can be referenced later in the config and overridden from the command-line or environmental variables.
 See [Arguments](#arguments).
 - `definitions` - An unparsed spot where you can define [anchor labels](#anchors-and-aliases) to be used in other parts of the